Would you like to learn how to fix White Balance in Photoshop in a few clicks?

 Image> Adjustments> Curves

 For example.
 I took a landscape photo that I shot in Tuscany.
 I set in Camera RAW White Balance – Fluorescent.
 This is a mistake.
-But I specifically imitated the error.
+But I specifically make it.

 Set the White Point